 Is it Dia de Muertos or Dia de Los Muertos?

 I had this question before my visit as I kept seeing the terms used interchangeably.
 You can use either BUT the locals generally call it Dia de Muertos whereas Americans commonly call it Dia de los Muertos.
-If you want to fit in, call it what they do!
+If you want to fit in, call it what the locals do!

 Do you need to speak Spanish at the festival?